Skip to content

 We’ll cover deployment in detail later, but the short version:

-1. Build your WASM: npm run logic:build
+1. Build your WASM: pnpm logic:build

-2. Deploy to Calimero nodes (mainnet or testnet)
+2. Deploy to Calimero nodes

 3. Point your frontend to the production node URLs